Flone-dnb/FBugReporter/README.md

 Then open this script and in the `Inspector` panel find a property with the name `Library`, click on it, then pick `Load` and select the `reporter.gdnlib` (GDNativeLibrary) file the we created.

-See the example project in the `example` folder and `example/MainScene.gd` for how to send reports.
+See the example project in the `example` directory and `example/MainScene.gd` for how to send reports.
 You could just copy-paste `MainScene.tscn` and `MainScene.gd` files to your project and customize them as you want.

 ## Build: Server
 **Requirements:**